Warning: Graphic picture of a murdered human in this article. For a copy of the article without the picture email us, otherwise continue.

 Currently in North America, more babies die from abortion in 2 days than the total number of people who died during centuries of Inquisitions

-I firmly believe that in several hundred years, if civilization survives, it will look at the barbaric treatment of children in the wombs of their parents as one of the most inhumane acts in the history of civilization, perhaps even more so than the Inquisition.
+In several hundred years, if civilization survives, it will look at the barbaric treatment of children in the wombs of their parents as one of the most inhumane acts in the history of civilization, perhaps even more so than the Inquisition.
 Living babies with heartbeats, such as this one above, are broken into pieces by a "Doctor" with a pair of forceps and the dismembered body parts of the dead baby are sucked out of the mother's womb with a vacuum hose.
-Advocates of abortion say the baby is simply a part of the mother's body, but if that is so, I can't understand why the doctor has to count all of the little broken off arms and legs of the baby that are sucked out of the mother to make sure none are left inside.
+Advocates of abortion say the baby is simply a part of the mother's body, but if that is so, we can't understand why the doctor has to count all of the little broken off arms and legs of the baby that are sucked out of the mother to make sure none are left inside.
 Today, the most dangerous place on the planet to live is not Harlem or a Pakistan terrorist ghetto.
 It is in a mother's womb.
 It is a treacherous time in history to be an infant.

 We got an email that said: